 A SKIMO lover since 1996, when he began a skimo course in the Catalan Mountain club.
 He has been a racer, an organiser, a volunteer and a manager of Ski Mountaineering in Catalonia.
 In 2005 he organised the ISMF referee course (IMSC) and he joined the International Skimo family.
 From 2011, he is the ISMF Referee Manager.

 Marco Mosso is the President of the Valdostan Regional Committee of the FISI (ASIVA).
 Over the past years he had the role of Commander of the Sport Activities Department of the Alpine Training Center and Commander of the winter sports section of the Italian Army Sports Center in Courmayeur (AO).
-He is a National Instructor of Mountaineering and Ski Mountaineering recognized by the Italian Alpine Club, and Alpine Ski Instructor recognized by the Italian National College of Ski Instructors.
-He was a member of the Management Committee and is currently the ISMF Vice President Marketing & Communication since 2015, renewed during the 2019 ISMF Plenary Assembly in Antalya (Turkey).
+He is a National Instructor of Mountaineering and Ski Mountaineering recognised by the Italian Alpine Club, and Alpine Ski Instructor recognised by the Italian National College of Ski Instructors.
+He is a member of the Council and is currently the ISMF Vice President Marketing & Communication since 2015, renewed during the 2019 ISMF Plenary Assembly in Antalya (Turkey).

 Laetitia Roux discovered ski mountaineering when she was 9, thanks to her dad who practiced cross-country skiing.
 17 times World Champion in all disciplines, 9 titles of European Champion and 25 French Championship titles.
 Since 2012, she has been recognised as a high-level athlete by the French Gendarmerie.